 Mating.
 When ready to mate males catch and kill an insect, wrap it up in a silk parcel, and present it to the female just before mating.
 If the parcel is accepted then mating will take place.
 It is thought that the unwrapping and eating of this parcel during mating prevents the female trying to eat the male.
 In some species the males cheat and offer the female a tangled ball of silk with nothing inside.
 Some have even gone further and wrap up some useless object they have found, so that the parcel has some weight.

-There are 7 British species.
-These are also known as Musodoridae and the pointed-wing flies, for obvious reasons - see the drawing of Lonchoptera sp. on the right.
+There are 7 British species of Lonchopteridae, and 37 species world wide.
+These are also known as Musodoridae and the pointed-wing flies, for obvious reasons - see the drawing of Lonchoptera sp. above.
 They are found in humid habitats such as marshes and damp woodland.
 The larvae (below) are flattened and live in leaf littler where they feed on rotting vegetation.
 The adults are small, around 3 mm long, and have brownish wings.

-These are commonly known as the black flies.
-There are 35 British species and around 40 species in Northern Europe.
+The Simuliidae are commonly known as the black flies.
+There are 35 British species, around 40 species in Northern Europe, and 2100 species world wide.
 In the U. K. the adults fly from March to November.
-The adults (see left) are small (2 - 3 mm long), grey, have broad wings and thick antennae.
+The adults (see above) are small (2 - 3 mm long), grey, have broad wings and thick antennae.
 The female bites man, usually where the skin is softest, e. g. near the eyes, and ears, and a large number of bites can cause fever and dizziness.
 In the U. K. they are not normally vectors of disease, but in the tropics species in this family transmit river-blindness.